Reference Language | Libraries | Comparison | Changes

 Arduino Robot Library

-- Bridge Library - Enables communication between the Linux processor and the Arduino on the Yún.
+- Bridge Library - Enables communication between the Linux processor and the microcontroller on the Yún.

 - Keyboard - Send keystrokes to an attached computer.